Hagia Sophia: Works influenced by the Hagia Sophia

-Many religious buildings have been modeled on the Hagia Sophia's core structure of a large central dome resting on pendentives and buttressed by two semi-domes.
+Many buildings have been modeled on the Hagia Sophia's core structure of a large central dome resting on pendentives and buttressed by two semi-domes.

-Byzantine churches modeled on the Hagia Sophia include the Hagia Sophia in Thessaloniki, Greece as well as the Hagia Irene, which was remodeled to have a dome similar to that Hagia Sophia during the reign of Justinian.

-Several mosques commissioned by the Ottoman dynasty have similar measurements to the Hagia Sophia, including the Süleymaniye Mosque and the Bayezid II Mosque.
-Ottoman architects preferred to surround the central dome with four semi-domes rather than two.
-There are four semi-domes on the Sultan Ahmed Mosque, the Fatih Mosque, and the New Mosque (Istanbul).
-As in the original plan of the Hagia Sophia, many of these mosques are also entered through a colonnaded courtyard, although the courtyard of the Hagia Sophia no longer exists.

-Neo-Byzantine churches modeled on the Hagia Sophia include the Kronstadt Naval Cathedral, Holy Trinity Cathedral, Sibiu and Poti Cathedral which closely replicate the internal geometry of the Hagia Sophia.
-The interior of the Kronstadt Naval Cathedral is nearly identical to the Hagia Sophia.
-The marble revetment also closely mimics the source work.
-Like Ottoman mosques, many churches based on the Hagia Sophia include four semi-domes rather than two, such as the Church of Saint Sava in Belgrade.
+Byzantine churches influenced by the Hagia Sophia include the Hagia Sophia in Thessaloniki, and the Hagia Irene.
+The Hagia Irene was remodeled to have a dome similar to the Hagia Sophia's during the reign of Justinian.
+Neo-Byzantine churches modeled on the Hagia Sophia include the Kronstadt Naval Cathedral, Holy Trinity Cathedral, Sibiu and Poti Cathedral.
+Each closely replicates the internal geometry of the Hagia Sophia.
+The layout of the Kronstadt Naval Cathedral is nearly identical to the Hagia Sophia in size and geometry.
+Its marble revetment mimics the style of the Hagia Sophia.

-Several churches combine the layout of the Hagia Sophia with a Latin cross plan.
-One such church is the Cathedral Basilica of Saint Louis (St. Louis), where the transept is formed by two semi-domes surrounding the main dome.
-This church also closely emulates the column capitals and mosaic styles of the Hagia Sophia.
-Other examples include the Alexander Nevsky Cathedral, Sofia, St Sophia's Cathedral, London, Saint Clement Catholic Church, Chicago, and Basilica of the National Shrine of the Immaculate Conception.
-The Catedral Metropolitana Ortodoxa in São Paulo and the Église du Saint-Esprit (Paris) closely follow the interior layout of the Hagia Sophia.
-Both include four semi-domes, but the two lateral semi-domes are very shallow.
-In terms of size, the Église du Saint-Esprit is about two-thirds the scale of the Hagia Sophia.
+The Catedral Metropolitana Ortodoxa in São Paulo and the Église du Saint-Esprit (Paris) both replace the two large tympanums beneath the main dome with two shallow semi-domes.
+Several churches combine elements of the Hagia Sophia with a Latin cross plan.
+For instance, the transept of the Cathedral Basilica of Saint Louis (St. Louis) is formed by two semi-domes surrounding the main dome.
+The church's column capitals and mosaics emulate the style of the Hagia Sophia.

+Other examples include the Alexander Nevsky Cathedral, Sofia, St Sophia's Cathedral, London, Saint Clement Catholic Church, Chicago, and the Basilica of the National Shrine of the Immaculate Conception.
+Several mosques commissioned by the Ottoman dynasty have plans based on the Hagia Sophia, including the Süleymaniye Mosque and the Bayezid II Mosque.

 Synagogues based on the Hagia Sophia include the Congregation Emanu-El (San Francisco), Great Synagogue of Florence, and Hurva Synagogue.